mbahrainwala/simpleNN/Readme.md

 I highly recommend the book "Make your own neural network" by Tariq Rashid.
 It's a great book for beginners and it's very easy to understand.

-The power point presentation is available in the repository.<br/>
+The PowerPoint presentation is available in the repository.<br/>
 Introduction To Neural Networks and AI.pptx

+To run this extract the mnist_test.7z and mnist_train.7z in the same data folder.